parsiya/parsiya.net/README.md

    directory to take advantage of [page bundles][page-bundles].
   1. `ctrl+shift+b` in VS Code starts a task that runs the Hugo watch server and opens it in a browser.
 See [.vscode/tasks.json](.vscode/tasks.json).
-3. Push to Github.
+3. Push to GitHub.
-4. Github action takes over and builds the site and deploys it to GitHub pages.
+4. GitHub action takes over and builds the site and deploys it to GitHub pages.
     * See the "Deploying" section below for more information.
 5. ~~[s3deploy][s3deploy] uploads the results to AWS.~~
 6. ???